 Twenty-six commonly used medications, as well as fecal fat, whole blood, and mucin, were tested for potential interference effects with the cobas® Cdiff Test.
 All substances were tested at levels above what could be reasonably expected to be collected by a swab in a stool specimen.
-The amount of interference substance is expressed as concentration in primary stool specimen.
-Two C. difficile isolates were spiked to 3 x Limit of Detection (LOD) of the cobas® Cdiff Test and used as targets in the tests.
+The amount of interference substance is expressed as the concentration in the primary stool specimen.
+Two toxigenic C. difficile isolates were spiked to 3 x Limit of Detection (LOD) of the cobas® Cdiff Test and used as targets in the tests.
 No interference was observed for exogenous substances.
 For fecal fat, no interference was observed up to 28%, for whole blood, no interference was observed up to 50%, and for mucin, no interference was observed up to 25%.
+Mucin at 50% interfered with the detection of the toxigenic C. difficile isolates.
 These results are summarized in Table 10.